asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 ##### Common Test Constructs

 I ensure that common test constructs all use the same terminology.
-Every test case has a subject, the object that is under test.
+Every test case has a subject, the object that is being tested.
 It is always called "subject" in the tests I write.
 Tests make assertions against a result.
 The response returned by calling the method under test I always name "result."

 #### Amplify and Obscure